dfedorov1988/MCDMS/README.md

 Contact
 =======

-MCDMS is developed and maintained primarily by Dmitry A. Fedorov, fedorovd@chemistry.msu.edu.
+MCDMS is developed and maintained primarily by Dmitry A. Fedorov, dfedorov@nevada.unr.edu.